MfN-Berlin/ecomon/README.md

 3. Change directory to backend and install dependencies with `poetry install --with dev`
 4. copy env-default to .env and change the variables to your own
 5. Update labels from csv with `poetry run update-labels-csv`
-6. Run the app with `./dev-api.sh`
+6. Run the backend with `./dev
-7. Run the worker with `./dev-worker.sh`
+7. Change directory to frontend and install dependencies with `npm install`
-8. Change directory to frontend and install dependencies with `npm install`
+8. copy env-default to .env and change the variables to your own
-9. copy env-default to .env and change the variables to your own
+9. Run the frontend with `npm start`
-10. Run the frontend with `npm start`
+10. Traefik will route http://localhost/ecomon to the frontend, http://localhost/static/files to the backend files endpoint and http://localhost/ecomon/api/v1/graphql to the hasura graphql endpoint
-11. Traefik will route http://localhost/ecomon to the frontend, http://localhost/static/files to the backend files endpoint and http://localhost/ecomon/api/v1/graphql to the hasura graphql endpoint
+11. If you want to do changes on Hasura Metadata or DatabaseSchema you can start `hasura console` in the hasura folder to oben the console in live editing mode

 ### Production